Steven9Smith/Pokemon_VR_Backup/README.md

 The required packages are included in the Packages/manifest.json file\
 The packages should automatically download and install when first compiling the project\
-It is advised that you DO NOT update any packages due to some packages being incomplete or needing unreleases dependicies.
+It is advised that you DO NOT update any packages due to some packages being incomplete or needing unreleased dependencies.

 He are a list of things that need to be done.\
 Note: this don't have to be made in any specific order unless specified\